-Baylor College of Medicine 2017-18 Secondary Essay Question:
+Baylor College of Medicine Essay #1

 Using a timeline you have created of your life that includes all significant events and/or an updated copy of your resume or CV, check off the items you have already covered in your primary application.
 Creating a list from the remaining items that you have not covered, which are related to clinical, research, work, or leadership in community service?
 Are there any items that relate to how you have overcome adversity?
 Strategically selecting the activities or events that will reveal more about you as a person, create an outline using this short list.
 Free-write to cover as much detail as you can from your outline.
 After taking a break, edit the material to ensure you have a clear introductory sentence, solid body with explanations and a concise conclusion that sums up your experiences.

 Baylor College of Medicine Essay #2 (Required for applicants who graduated from college prior to applying to medical school)

 What did you do during your gap year?
 (2,000 character limit)

 If this question applies to you, share everything that you did during this time.
 It’s better to have more than not enough activities.
 You can include any progress you have made in your professional life as well as in hobbies.
 Use all the space allowed.
 Obviously, it will help if you have continued your clinical work and community service, but don’t neglect to mention any achievements or improvement you have made in other areas of your life.
 It’s better to be a well-rounded applicant with lots of diverse interests than focused only on medicine.

 Baylor College of Medicine Essay #3 (Required for career changers)

 Is becoming a physician a second career for you?
 If so, what was your first career choice?
 (2,000 character limit)